Leiisawesome/StatArb_Gemini/docs/03_compliance_audits/RULE_3_DATA_PIPELINE_UPDATED.md

 The core_engine implements a **strict, unified data flow pipeline** that ALL components MUST follow.
 This pipeline ensures **data consistency**, **eliminates code duplication**, and provides **single source of truth** for all processing operations.

 **Key Principle:** Data flows through a standardized pipeline.
 Components **consume processed data** rather than processing raw data themselves.

+**Context Awareness:**
+1. **Regime-First (Rule 2):** All computations adapt to the current regime via `EnhancedRegimeEngine`.
+2. **Liquidity-Informed (v2.2):** Liquidity conditions are assessed bar-by-bar via `LiquidityAssessmentEngine`, influencing indicator parameters, feature normalization, and introducing liquidity metrics into the enriched dataframe.

 ---